cpe-unr/group-project-pt74-w-jared-g-andrew-m-jason/README.md

 The `FileGetter` class allows the user to get files from a string directory.

 ####  LoadBuffer
 The `LoadBuffer` class reads the file selected by the user and determines whether or not the selected file  contains 8-bit or 16-bit audio.
 It then writes the file according to its bit depth and loads the according buffer.

 ## Problems Encountered
 * Issues with reading and storing metadata, thus issues with exporting the CSV file
+* - Binary files cannot be seen like text files, making understanding them difficult
+* - Metadata format was an unknown and existing documentation for it was hard to understand
+* - Metadada could not easilty be read in with a struct, causing bulky code
+* - Metadata was not easy to write, causing bulky code
 * Difficulty getting Doxygen to install
 * Difficulty getting Doxygen to generate inheritance and collaboration charts
 * Difficulty adapting pre-existing processors to work for 16-bit audio
+* Difficulty reading in files from different directories